A considered catalogue, born of a personal search.

-Exuberant Being is an anonymous editorial wellness brand.
-We carry roughly forty supplements — chosen against modern clinical evidence and the Ayurvedic tradition of rasayana — and publish a Journal that explains the reasoning behind each one.
+Exuberant Being began as my own search for science-backed ways to age well — and grew into a considered catalogue of supplements, chosen against modern clinical evidence and the Ayurvedic tradition of rasayana, with a Journal that explains the reasoning behind each one.

 Ayurvedic anti-aging, considered.